Shopping for a new Chevrolet Volt?

 |$ 32,817||$ 34,185|

 The 2014 Volt continues largely unchanged from the previous year, aside from a leather-wrapped steering wheel and two new paint colors.
-The biggest change is the price.
-Chevy cut the price from $39,995 to $34,995 (before incentives, but including the mandatory delivery fee).
-That's a healthy $5,000 drop, reflecting the competitive pressures of lower prices now offered on other plug-in vehicles.
+The biggest change has been a whopping $5,000 price cut, from $39,995 to $34,995 (before incentives, but including the mandatory delivery fee).
+The reduction simply indicates the competitive pressure posed by the lower prices now offered on many other plug-in vehicles.

 The Volt's powertrain setup is known either as a range-extended electric or a "series hybrid," though in the Volt's case there's an asterisk: Under some high-speed conditions, the engine can be clutched directly into the transmission to provide torque to assist the electric motor.
 Drivers will never know that's happening, however; because the main drive is electric, there are no gear changes, just smooth, quiet torque.
 And unlike pure battery-electric cars like the Nissan Leaf or even the Tesla Model S, the Volt can be driven all the way across the country if you want, just by filling up the gas tank for 10 minutes every 300 or so miles.